boytchev/virtual-prosthetics/docs/api.md

 * `time` – elapsed time since the start of the library
 * `dTime` – elapsed time since the previous frame

-By default `fps` (frame per seconds) is set to 30.
 Higher `fps` produces smoother motion, but consumes more power.
 The maximal value for `fps` is controlled by the browser and is usually 60 or above.

 Example: